yannS2016/iotivity-constrained-arduino/README.md

 cd ../../

 **Note:** Arduino sdk depends on the building platform thus one will need to define the path to arduino-home(arduino core, libraries... path) in the setup.mk manually.
+For ARM board(SAM/SAMD), intall toolchain and cores via the Arduino IDE(see below):

 ### Unsecure build